sinclairzx81/sidewinder/libs/client/readme.md

 // ---------------------------------------------------------------------------
 // As there is a `progress` method defined on the client section of the
-// contract, a WebSocket client can register a method implementation to
+// contract, the WebSocketClient can register a method implementation to
 // receive progress events emitted from the service.
 // ---------------------------------------------------------------------------